brett--anderson/ZeroMQ-hello-world-docker-cpp/README.md

 # ZeroMQ Hello World with Docker

-This project runs the first example in C from the ØMQ guide located [here](http://zguide.zeromq.org/page:all).
-The Docker containers take care of all the install instructions needed to get up and running with C and ØMQ.
+This project runs the first example in C++ from the ØMQ guide located [here](http://zguide.zeromq.org/page:all).
+The Docker containers take care of all the install instructions needed to get up and running with C++ and ØMQ.

 ## Getting Started